digital-cube/edu/html/2016-09-22-intro/README.md

 CSS reset
 ---------

 CSS reset is a short set of CSS rules that resets the styling of all HTML elements.
-Main purpose of this is to maintain the look of website same in every browser.
+Main purpose of this is to maintain the look of website same in every browser by making common base.

 CSS units(px, em, %, pt)
 ------------------------